scikit-beam/scikit-beam/doc/development/docguide.rst

-This extension (and some related extensions) are a port of the `numpydoc <http://pypi.python.org/pypi/numpydoc/0.3.1>`_ extension written by the NumPy_ and SciPy_, projects, with some tweaks for Astropy.
+This extension (and some related extensions) are a port of the `numpydoc <http://pypi.python.org/pypi/numpydoc/0.3.1>`_ extension written by the NumPy_ and SciPy_, projects, with some tweaks for Scikit-beam.
 Its main purposes is to reprocess docstrings from code into a form sphinx understands.
 Generally, there's no need to interact with it directly, as docstrings following the :doc:`docrules` will be processed automatically.